Unsafe Goods Notices – current bans

 - scaffold or work platform.

-All multipurpose ladders must fully comply with all applicable clauses of AS/NZS 1892.1:1996 Portable ladders.
+All multipurpose ladders must fully comply with all applicable clauses of AS/NZS 1892.1:1996 Portable ladders and the tests set out in Schedule 1.

 This notice superseded Unsafe Goods Notices issued 24 September 2009 and 23 December 2010